koronkowy/koronkowy/README.md

 -   [Portland Area Scientific and Cultural Advancement League (PASCAL)](https://www.pascalpdx.org/): A now defunct Portland hackerspace where I had deep involvement in event organization, hosting, being a member, helping out with the website, showing up to board meetings and more.

 -   [SeaSec](https://www.meetup.com/SeaSec/) / [SeaSec East](https://www.meetup.com/SEASec-East/): I attended SeaSec/SeaSec, one of Seattle’s local area security meetups.

-Currently on hold going until in-person things start happening again.
+-   [Rainsec](https://www.meetup.com/rainsec/): I occasionally still attend the Portland [CitySec](https://www.reddit.com/r/netsec/wiki/meetups/citysec#:~:text=CitySec%20is%20an%20unaffiliated%20collection,There's%20no%20professional%20society) meetup called Rainsec but I don’t live in Portland anymore :(

 -   [CTRL-H - PDX Makerspace](https://pdxhackerspace.org/): I am a former patron of the Portland [hackerspace](https://en.wikipedia.org/wiki/Hackerspace) where I participated in and attended regular meetups there such as PDX Exploit Workshop (a security meetup), [Dork Bot](https://dorkbotpdx.org/) (a makerspace focused meetup), Open Hack Nights and Open Houses (general meetups).
 You can sometimes see me attending stuff from abroad in Seattle, :) I keep in touch with the Portland community.